rezafouladian/MacintoshPortable/docs/SadMac.md

 ????????
 ```

 It seems like this error code can also be displayed if the PRAM read step directly after memory sizing in the startup sequence fails.
+If this happens a Power Manager Communication error should appear in the minor register.
 ### 14 - Power Manager Communication

 ??? note "Power Manager Communication Flowchart"